-Nearly every story about a conflict or war uses contrasting colors to show the different factions.
+The feud Nearly every story about a conflict or war uses contrasting colors to show the different factions.
 Sometimes even real wars become famous for the clothes of the opposing armies.
 The Revolutionary War between the redcoats and the blue and gold Continentals, the American Civil War between the Rebel Grays and the Yankee Bluebellies.
 In almost every production I’ve ever seen, the feud in Romeo and Juliet is also demonstrated by the opposing factions wearing distinctive clothing.

 Historically, warring factions in Itally during the period the original Romeo and Juliet is set, wore distinctive clothes and banners as well. .
 In this medieval drawing, you can see Italians in the Ghibelline faction, who were loyal to the Holy Roman Empire, fighting the Guelph faction (red cross), who supported the Pope.
 Powerful families were constantly fighting and taking sides in the Guelf vs. ghibelines conflict in Verona, which might have inspired the Capulet Montegue feud in Romeo and Juliet.